-If you prefer a taste of the Big Apple’s sumptuous side, check into Baccarat Hotel and Residences.
+If you prefer a taste of the Big Apple’s sumptuous side, check into Baccarat Hotel New York.
 Recognized as one of the 2018 World’s Most Luxurious Hotels in our inaugural Verified Lists, this Five-Star stay delivers unapologetic, ostentatious opulence.
 Book its Gourmet Getaway package to indulge in the finer things, including two Signature Touch cocktails at The Bar at Baccarat Hotel and a six-course chef’s tasting menu at Gabriel Kreuther, an elegant French restaurant serving up contemporary takes on classic cuisine.

 New York’s winters may be charming, but the frosty air and wet snow can take their toll.
 Warm up in the glow of your own flames when you book the Fireplace Package from Four-Star The Lowell.
 Check into this Upper East Side manor and cozy up in your lavishly appointed accommodations with a choice of scented wood, a bottle of wine and a fireplace butler who will get everything squared away.
 And after you fall asleep in front of the flickering, wake up to a full American breakfast for two in the European-inspired Pembroke Room.